 How to Pack for a Disney Vacation

-Disney World covers nearly 40 square miles, and while you’re going to have a great time, you should also be prepared to walk.
+Disney World covers nearly 40 square miles, and while you’re going to have a great time, you should definitely be prepared to walk.
 Pack a pair of comfortable, supportive tennis shoes, and avoid flip flops unless you’re headed to one of Disney’s water parks.

 Florida’s gorgeous weather comes with a price.
 If you don’t adequately protect your skin, you can end up with a nasty sunburn.
 Bring sunscreen of at least SPF 30 and make sure to cover the forgotten bits like your head, neck and ears.
 Also remember to put sunscreen on the little ones, even if they’re spending the day in a stroller!